Best Way To Get To Citi Field – The LIRR

 After reading a few glowing opinions of people who had taken the Long Island Rail Road to a Mets game, I gave it a try after my last visit to Citi Field; hopping on after the game to get back to Penn Station.

-I agree with the rest: I will never go back to the 7.
+I agree with the rest: I will never go back to the 7 to get to Citi Field.
+Unless I’m being cheap, which I am frequently.

 Yes, the LIRR costs a few bucks more; the ride is $8 at peak times (although I’m not sure yet what qualifies as peak time, since the train only stops at Citi Field on game days) and $6 at other times; I’m pretty sure I paid the $6 in my trip.
 The 7 to Penn Station is $2.75 as of this writing.